kieferyap/learn-by-example/web-development/front-end/vue-3/README.md

 # Objective
 - To learn the ins and outs of Vue

+# Target
+- People who are starting out with Vue and want to see actual code examples from mini projects.
+- People who are familiar with Vue and want some code snippets they can copy-paste.

-# Usage
+# Author Notes
-- Pull the repository
-- For first time learners:
-  - You can go through the lessons/folders in order
-  - It might be nice to split your screen into two:
-      - One to read the lesson's README
-      - The other to look at the code
-  - Vue courses on Udemy are also recommended
+- While I have notes and explanations in each lesson's README, this is not a comprehensive guide.
-- If you already know your stuff and just would like to review, feel free to look around at the code
+- If you see any typos, or any topics that you'd like to see, feel free to let me know by commenting in the issue.
-- Feel free to experiment and break the code!

 # Table of Contents
 - [01 Comparing Vue JS and Pure Vanilla JS](./01-vue-vs-vanilla-js/)